Mary Nhan Nguyen, CPA

-Mary Nhan grew up in poverty.
+Mary grew up in poverty.
 She appreciates the values of education her parents gifted to her.
-Compassion was instilled in Mary Nhan from her childhood days, seeing her mother helping the same beggar every morning at 10am.
-Her passion to change people’s lives for the better motivated her to co-found Hands For Hope in 2000.
-She has been selflessly and tirelessly leading the charity voluntarily since then.
+Compassion was instilled in Mary from her childhood days, seeing her mother helping the same beggar every morning at 10am.
+Mary found Hands For Hope in 2000 with a group of friends and she has been selflessly and tirelessly leading the charity voluntarily since then.

-Mary Nhan currently serves as Chairperson.
-In 2017, Mary Nhan took a year off from her professional life to work full-time, unpaid for Hands For Hope.
+Mary currently serves as Chairperson in the Advisory Board.
+She is taking time off from her professional life to work full-time, unpaid for Hands For Hope since June 2017.
 She is determined to reinvigorate and steer the charity towards 2020 on a journey of sustainable growth.

 Van came to Australia as a young refugee child and grew up making her living as a Marketing Professional in Melbourne Australia before she left to explore the world in 1995 and ended up on many different shores from trekking to Everest Base Camp to living in Europe and the Caribbean.
 Life was good and she lived for the most part, quite self-centred.

 Today Van is an active member of the community here in Melbourne and also participates in different charities and relief efforts in Vietnam.